Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: Acknowledgments

 \section{Acknowledgments}

-We would like to thank John Chalker, Greg Fuchs, Chris Henley, Matteo Mariantoni, John Martinis and Dan Ralph for useful discussions related to this project.
-We are indebted to Paul Ginsparg for his critical comments and advice, and to Steve Simon for his assistance in the final preparation of this manuscript.
-Most of all, we would like to thank Erich Mueller for his guidance at many stages of this project.
+I would like to thank John Chalker, Greg Fuchs, Chris Henley, Matteo Mariantoni, John Martinis and David Pappas for useful discussions related to this project.
+I am indebted to Paul Ginsparg for his critical comments and advice, and to Steve Simon for his assistance in the final preparation of this manuscript.
+Most of all, I would like to thank Erich Mueller for his guidance at many stages of this project.
 This material is based on work supported in part by the National Science Foundation Graduate Program, EPSRC Grant No. EP/I032487/1, and Oxford University.